 On this website, you may find provenance information related to individual artworks in the Netherlands Art Property Collection (Dutch: Nederlands Kunstbezit/NK-collectie).

 This collection consists of artworks with a past related to the Second World War.
 The nature of that past varies from former looted Jewish property to voluntarily sold trade stock.
 Artworks from this collection are loaned to Dutch museums, embassies and other government buildings.
 The custodian of the collection is the Cultural Heritage Agency.

 Between 1998 and 2005, a systematic investigation into the provenance of the individual objects in the collection was carried out by the Origins Unknown Agency (Dutch: Bureau Herkomst Gezocht), which was established by the Dutch government for that purpose.

 At the start of the research in 1998, the collection amounted to approximately 4700 cultural objects, varying from paintings (around 1600), drawings, engravings, ceramics, silver, furniture, tapestries and other special objects.
 The Origins Uknown Agency compiled a reconstruction of the provenance for every item in the collection on the basis of the information that was available at that time.
 That information can be consulted on this website.

 Since 2001, hundreds of objects from the NK-collection have been restituted.
 There may also have been new information available on individual works of art.
-If you are looking for information on a specirfic work of art, it is therefore recommended to contact the Expert Centre Restitution by phone or e-mail in order to verify if additional information is available.
+If you are looking for information on a specific work of art, it is therefore recommended to look at the new portal of NK Collection or contact the Cultural Heritage Agency via firstname.lastname@example.org in order to verify if additional information is available.